And now we’re investigating yet another popular brand: Air Wick. Is Air Wick’s collection of air fresheners bad for you? Let’s find out.

 - Sweet Birch

 You should be most concerned about your pet actually eating these types of oils, so be sure to keep these products where your pet is not likely to lick them.

 When it comes to spraying or diffusing these oils into the air, it’s more of a grey area.
 Unfortunately, there isn’t any real research on whether or not these oils are safe for pets to inhale in small amounts, so you should use them at your discretion and/or ask your vet to be sure.

-When researching Air Wick’s various products, we couldn’t help but notice that a lot of them include phrases like “nature-inspired,” “infused with natural essential oils,” “planet conscious,” and “propelled with 100% filtered air” (what does that even mean??).
+When researching Air Wick’s various products, we couldn’t help but notice that a lot of them include phrases like “nature-inspired,” “infused with natural essential oils,” “planet conscious,” and “propelled with 100% filtered air” (what does that even mean?).
 They even have a line of automatic air freshener sprays that has the large word “PURE” across the front of it.

-To be blunt: we hate this kind of thing.
 As the consumer demand for non-toxic, eco-friendly, and sustainable products increases, we see more and more conventional brands using this type of jargon as a marketing tactic.
 It is not only confusing and misleading to customers, but it’s borderline lying (which they’re able to do because so much of the industry is so unregulated).

 Are Air Wick Plug-Ins a Fire Hazard?
 Can You Leave Them Plugged In?

 Just like with other plug-in air fresheners, Air Wick is not likely to be a fire hazard if you leave it plugged in for a long period of time.
 Just make sure you’re using it properly and that there isn’t anything faulty going on with the wiring in your home or office building where you’re using the plug-ins.

 If you’re looking for better alternatives to Air Wick’s products, we’ve got you covered.
 You can click here for our favorite plug-in air fresheners and here for healthier candles.